ColumPaget/Mimeguard/README.md

 Later rules override previous ones, so all multipart documents will be treated as containers except multipart/alternative.

-Finally there are a couple of other benign mime-types that can appear in emails:
+There are a couple of other benign mime-types that can appear in emails:

 ```
 FileType * evil